mnakao/ODP/README.md

 * Please see sample graphs in `./samples/graphs/` or http://research.nii.ac.jp/graphgolf/submit.html

 ### Example for a general graph
 A file and an edge list are the same.
-An edge list and an adjacency matrix are used in the library.
+The adjacency matrix represents the connection relationship between vertices.
+For example, the first line means that vertex number 0 is connected to 10, 2, 13, and 6.

 ![](./misc/img/general.png)